ruudvdent/WAM2layersPython/readme.txt

 "van der Ent, R. J., & Tuinenburg, O. A. (2017).
 The residence time of water in the atmosphere revisited.
 Hydrology and Earth System Sciences, 21(2), 779–790. https://doi.org/10.5194/hess-2016-431"

+5-4-2019
+- added link to Imme Benedict's model version with 5 pressure levels and spline interpolation of the atmospheric moisture profile

 3-04-2018
 - updated readme